happybeing/vdash/README.md

     ./target/release/vdash --help

-## Using vdash - a Safe Network node Dashboard
+## Using vdash - a Autononomi node Dashboard
-`vdash` provides a terminal based graphical dashboard of Safe Network node activity on the local machine.
+`vdash` provides a terminal based graphical dashboard of Autononomi node activity on the local machine.
 It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

-## Get Safe Network pre-requisites
+## Get Autononomi pre-requisites
 1. **Get Rust:** see: https://doc.rust-lang.org/cargo/getting-started/installation.html

-2. **Get the Safe CLI:** either download using an install script or build the Safe CLI locally.
-Instructions for both options are [here](https://github.com/maidsafe/sn_api/tree/master/sn_cli#safe-network-cli).
+2. **Get the Autonomi Node Applications:** There are two options for running nodes at the launch of the beta on 5th June 2024.
+The `node-launchpad` is a simple terminal based UI (TUI) and the `safenode-manager` is command line program for 'power users', although the community can help you use either.
+See https://autonomi.com for details of how to obtain these apps and join the beta.

-3. **Get the Safe node:** when you have the Safe CLI working you can install the node software with the command ` safe node install` (details [here](https://github.com/maidsafe/sn_api/tree/master/sn_cli#node-install)).
+3. **Start your Autonomi Nodes:** See https://docs.autonomi.com for documentation and join the [forum](https://forum.autonomi.community) if you need help.

 You are now ready to install `vdash` and can test it by running a local test network.